mithicher/file-attachment/README.md

     }
 }
 ```
 > **Note:** I have not tested this exact code by the way.
-This is just a pseudo code so that one can get the idea.
+This is just a example code so that one can get the idea.

 ## References